A Massive Copper Deposit, a Rights-of Nature Case, and the Destiny of Two Species of Frog

 In years past, community opposition forced a Japanese and a Canadian mining company to abandon their projects.
 Since 2014, Chilean-owned Codelco, the world’s largest copper producer, has funded advanced exploratory activities.
 The company has the full support of the Ecuadorian government through Enami, Ecuador’s state-owned mining company.
 Which explains why the two companies were able to access the mining site in May of 2014.
 They did it with the help of nearly 400 members of three different elite police units backed up by the military, and by occupying not only the mining site, but most of the Intag area.

-Other tactics of intimidation included incarceration of a local opposition leader, plus an outrageous smear campaign, spearheaded by then president Rafael Correa.
+Other tactics of intimidation included incarceration of a local opposition leader, plus a smear campaign.
 The above is a small sampling of the tactics used to try to neutralize the opposition to mining.
 And, if it sounds like fodder for a cinematic drama, it’s because it is.
 Several documentaries have been made on the quarter-century old struggle1.

 Just What is at Stake?

 The Confusing Rocket Frog and the Long Nose Harlequin are only the tip of the biodiversity iceberg.
 Hundreds of species on the IUCN and Ecuador’s Red Lists depend on Intag’s forests for continued existence.
-These include the Brown-headed Spider Monkey, the Spectacled Bear, the critically endangered Coastal Jaguar, an extremely rare fish, a glass frog and a tree so rare it has been reported only in another patch of forest hundreds of kilometers away.
+These include a spider monkey, the Spectacled Bear, the critically endangered Coastal Jaguar, an extremely rare fish, a glass frog and a tree so rare it has been reported only in another patch of forest hundreds of kilometers away.
 The full list is depressingly long.

 The Court Case